 The Æolian Harp by Samuel Taylor Coleridge

-I first met music as a child of the 1960s baby boom.
+I first met music as a child of the 1960’s baby boom.
 My parents had an eclectic record collection which made Saturday nights and Pass The Parcel at birthday parties a happening time.
-There was all the Stax and Atlantic stuff – Sam & Dave, Wilson Pickett, Otis Redding, Eddie Floyd and Carla Thomas.
+There was the Stax and Atlantic soul stuff – Sam & Dave, Wilson Pickett, Otis Redding, Eddie Floyd and Carla Thomas.
 Then there was Nancy Sinatra and Lee Hazelwood.
-Some good Hippy stuff with Creedence Clearwater, The Beatles, Sam the Sham and Rolf Harris.
-Dad liked his military marches too.
-Then we had Deep Purple, Scott Joplin, Jethro Tull, Pinetop Perkins, Desmond Decker, Johnny and the Hurricanes.
+Some good Hippy stuff with Creedence Clearwater, The Beatles and Sam the Sham.
+Dad liked his military marches.
+Then we had Deep Purple, Scott Joplin, Jethro Tull, Desmond Decker, and Johnny and the Hurricanes.
 There was also Calypso and Steel Pan music courtesy of Brenda and David who would visit from Trinidad.
-Countless slivers of 45 vinyl came to life on our radiogram turntable, stacked so high on the spindle they would start to slip on each other.
-If it had a beat and a good hook, it was spinning, while we were grooving, sweating, singing and letting our hair down like a family possessed.
-I will always thank my folks for that gift.
+Countless slivers of 45 vinyl came to life on our radiogram turntable, stacked so high sometimes they would start slip on each other.
+But if it had a beat and a good hook, it was played, while we grooved, sweated, sang and let our hair down like a family possessed.

-I can’t remember exactly how or when, but as a young teenager I began to spot a common thread in music.
-Wilson Pickett songs re-emerged on my new Inmates album.
+I can’t remember exactly how or when, but as a very young teenager I detected a common musical denominator.
+Wilson Pickett songs re-emerged on new Inmates album.
 Blues, Soul and Americana were given the Canvey Island treatment by Dr Feelgood.
-Whitesnake and Status Quo were purveying familiar songs and styles.
-Then came the Blues Brothers movie.
-Between choir practice, recitals at school, a turn on congas with Humphrey Lyttelton, gang shows and piano lessons, I embarked on a alternative voyage of musical discovery.
-Rhythm and Blues.
+Whitesnake and Status Quo were reprising familiar blues songs too.
+And then came the Blues Brothers movie.
+Between choir practice, recitals at school, a turn on congas with Humphrey Lyttelton, gang shows and piano lessons, I embarked on an alternative voyage of musical discovery – Rhythm and Blues.

 Piano had been my first instrument.
-But it was the theme tune to The Old Grey Whistle Test that grabbed me by the ‘orchestras’, inspiring me to pick up the blues harp and make it my own.
+But it was the theme tune to The Old Grey Whistle Test that inspired me to pick up the blues harp and make it my own.
 And without any thought of tutelage, I bought my first Hohner Special 20 and got stuck in.
 In time I cut through to single note playing and the draw bends necessary to reproduce Stone Fox Chase.
-It was many years later I found out about the harp player behind Area Code 615… Charlie McCoy.
+It was many years later I found out about the harp player behind the track; Charlie McCoy.